harshvardhaniimi/personal-website/content/blog/2024-02-26-against-capitalism/index.md

 ### Perils of GDP as KPI

-> It’s a five-minute bike ride to the train station.
-On brisk mornings like this, I wear gloves and pack a warm coffee for the commute.
-My work buddy Lucy gets on two stops down, always with a pair of scones, wheeling her bike next to mine in the locker downstairs before joining me in the sunny coach section.
-Half an hour later, we unload the bikes and race each other along the greenway to our office.
-Twice a week, this; twice a week, we co-work from a cafe in the suburbs.
-The rest of the week is ours to enjoy.
+> It's a five-minute bike ride to the train station.
+> On brisk mornings like this, I wear gloves and pack a warm coffee for the commute.
+> My work buddy Lucy gets on two stops down, always with a pair of scones, wheeling her bike next to mine in the locker downstairs before joining me in the sunny coach section.
+> Half an hour later, we unload the bikes and race each other along the greenway to our office.
+> Twice a week, this; twice a week, we co-work from a cafe in the suburbs.
+> The rest of the week is ours to enjoy.
-> — Betsy Ruckman
+> --- Betsy Ruckman

 The capitalist system, with its emphasis on growth and efficiency, often quantifies success in terms of Gross Domestic Product (GDP), which is the total value of goods and services produced over a specific time period within a country.
 Yet, as we scrutinize the [Philips Curve](https://en.wikipedia.org/wiki/Phillips_curve)---an economic concept that suggests an inverse relationship between rates of unemployment and corresponding rates of inflation---we must ask: Does our relentless pursuit of economic indicators, such as GDP and low unemployment, overshadow the quest for happiness and well-being?[^1]